FrancesCoronel/personal-website-v3/site/content/adventures/2014-11-10-magnifying-the-bootcamp-research-experience.md

 * lots of filters but they don't help
   * it is nice when code camps are filtered in so many ways by cost, focus, location, and so on but it's not really nice when they're not filtered in a way that helps you get the most out of it
   * with this website, you can only select one of these options so literally just one location, one focus, one cost and so on and that's how it's determined
-  * so basically, what I'm saying is that if you were looking for a JavaScript focused school that cost less than \$10K located in California, that would be really hard for you to actually do because this website only allows for one of those factors to be looked for specifically…
+  * so basically, what I'm saying is that if you were looking for a JavaScript focused school that cost less than \$10K located in California, that would be really hard for you to actually do because this website only allows for one of those factors to be looked for specifically...

 📝 **THE VERDICT: 2/5**